 Another great place for a pioneer themed birthday party is This Is The Place Heritage Park.
 Choose from a Pioneer Tea Party, a Bronco Brunch, Mountain Man Munchies, or almost anything in between.
 If you have an idea, let them know and they will try to make it happen!
 For $20 per person (minimum of 10 people) you get Two crafts and a special activity (activities and craft are interchangeable), brunch, train ride, bandanas, gift for the birthday child and a wristband for the Park (seasonal).

-We had my daughter’s birthday party here a few years ago, and her friends are still talking about it!
+We had my daughter’s birthday party at the Gardner Village a few years ago, and her friends are still talking about it!
 Because of the variety of services offered here, there are many customizable options to choose from.
 We rented out the patio of Georgell’s Doll Shop, where the guests ate pizza, opened presents and had Fairy Dust painted on their faces.
 Because it was October and “witch season”, we had the girls come dressed as witches, but you can also do a tea party theme as well.
 After eating and opening presents, we had the girls do the Witch Scavenger Hunt and look for witches around the Village.
 Afterward, we all met back on the patio to eat yummy sugar cookies from Naborhood Bakery, also located at Gardner Village.
 Other options are bead parties with The Bead Farm, knitting parties at Kamille’s, and cookie making at Naborhood Bakery.
 Because parties here are ones you put together using your own imagination, you pay for each individual activity you choose to do.
 We bought items from Georgell’s Doll Shop and Sweet Afton’s Candy to create the goodie bags, but all of the shops have a little something you could purchase.

 Discovery Gateway Children’s Museum